iotaledger/one-click-tangle/hornet-mainnet-k8s/README.md

 * [Autopeering](https://hornet.docs.iota.org/post_installation/peering/#autopeering) is only enabled if no peer address is provided.
 To check that autopeering is working correctly `node.enablePlugins` must include `"Autopeering"`.

 Ensure that there are entry nodes in the `p2p.autopeering.entryNodes`.
 Entry nodes are encoded in `multiaddr` format.

+## Limitations

+Network policies for isolating the Pods are not provided by this version.